kynomatix/Gemlaunch_fun/replit.md

 **CRITICAL: Kasplex Testnet Chain ID is 167012 (0x28c64)** - All MetaMask transactions must use this chainId or they will fail to broadcast.

+**CRITICAL: MetaMask Gas Price Bug on Kasplex** - MetaMask's gas estimation is broken on Kasplex Testnet.
+It interprets the RPC's gasPrice response of 2001 Gwei as 2001 wei (1 billion times too low), causing transactions to sign but never broadcast.
+All MetaMask transactions must explicitly include `gasPrice: hex(w3.eth.gas_price)` to override MetaMask's broken estimation.

 ## Transaction Flow Architecture
 Transactions follow a 5-phase lifecycle: Quote → Build → Sign → Relay → Monitor.
 Token creation is handled by a backend oracle wallet.
 Sell transactions require prior ERC20 approval for the BondingCurvePool.
 The `static/js/transaction_manager.js` module orchestrates all transaction types.